hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 * `public_ip_count` - (Optional) Specifies the number of public IPs to assign to the Firewall.
 Defaults to `1`.

-* `public_ip_addresses` - (Optional) A list of public IP addresses to associate with the Firewall.

--> **NOTE** In most cases, users do not need to specify this argument, except when scaling down the public IPs (by changing the `public_ip_count`).
-This argument allows users to specify the existing IPs to be retained, otherwise, the first existing `public_ip_count` public ip addresses will be retained.

 ## Attributes Reference

 The following attributes are exported: